sbrunk/jupyterlab-xkcd-scalajs/README.md

 jupyter labextension install @sbrunk/jupyterlab-xkcd-scalajs
 ```

+Type xkcd in the JupyterLab command palette to open the comic tab.

 ## Development

 For a development install (requires npm version 4 or later), do the following in the repository directory: